 Simmonds had chosen the original meaning of the word, a deputy governor or viceroy of the Mughal Empire rule in India.
 These were men who lived in comfort and splendor while oppressing the locals.
 Subsequently the British adopted the term for a conspicuously wealthy countryman who returned from India with riches gained through corrupt trade.
 In our own time disgraced Vice President Agnew condemned vocal opponents of the Vietnam War as “nattering nabobs of negativism.”

 The Simmond’s company advertised heavily in Western publications.
 Its ads emphasized that Nabob was the “purest and best” for medicinal purposes, claiming that it had been recommended by Dr. H. C. Louderback of St. Louis “in all cases of nervousness, weakness, debility, dyspepsia, indigestion, etc.” Simmonds also provided a testimonial from “the eminent” Dr. S. Dana Hayes, state assayer for Massachusetts.
 Hayes opined: “The sample marked “Nabob Whiskey,” received from you, has been analyzed with the following results: It is of selected alcoholic strength and free from added flavoring oils, acids, metals, or other deleterious substances.
 This whiskey is pure, of superior quality, and suitable for dietic and medicinal purposes.”

 The image of the nabob was found on Simmonds’ ads, labels and even embossed on the amber glass quarts that held his whiskey.
 Found frequently by bottle diggers, many are believed to have been made by the San Francisco Pacific Glass Works (1876-1901).
 The images may differ slightly on these quarts.
-Below are three Nabob whiskeys, probably bottled at various times and from different batches of containers.
+Below are two Nabob whiskeys, probably bottled at various times and from different batches of containers.
 In each of the embossings the position of the nabob and the servant differ in relation to the other.
 In addition, the figure of the nabob varies from bottle to bottle.